 Classical Portrait Drawing

-This 10-week course introduces you to drawing the classical portrait in pencil and charcoal, covering all of the technical and aesthetic aspects of portrait drawing, from the structure and anatomy of facial features to achieving likeness and creating expression.
+This 2-day workshop introduces you to drawing the classical portrait in pencil and charcoal, covering all of the technical and aesthetic aspects of portrait drawing, from the structure and anatomy of facial features to achieving likeness and creating expression.
 Even in our modern world, overflowing with photographic portrait images and 'selfies', the intimacy and aesthetic merits achieved by a simple portrait drawing still seduce us.
+Our Classical Portrait Drawing Workshops with Adrian Cooke will be held at UCC in CORK CITY on 12-13 October and St. Patrick's Gateway Centre in WATERFORD CITY on 19-20 October 2019.

 You will be shown all aspects of portrait drawing, starting with the technical attributes of drawing the face and head, and then beginning to explore the more expressive qualities of this human subject.
 You will also have the opportunity to put your learning into practise by drawing a model from life.
 Some of the subject areas covered include: